 But, if I can catch myself in the act of mentally disparaging this poor woman, realize that it’s okay to feel frustrated and then choose to focus on something else (how lucky I am to be young and healthy, for example), I’m actually being genuine both to my feelings and my values.

-Now, my behavior (mental behavior, in this case) is directed toward what I believe is the right thing to to (be compassionate) rather than trying to boost my own ego and feel better.
+Now, my behavior (mental behavior, in this case) is directed toward what I believe is the right thing (to be compassionate) rather than trying to boost my own ego and feel better.

 The Virtue of Cheerfulness

-By thinking about cheerfulness as a fixed and innate personality trait, we deprive ourself of the opportunity to practice being cheerful, a skill I believe our world desperately needs.
+By thinking about cheerfulness as a fixed and innate personality trait, we deprive ourselves of the opportunity to practice being cheerful, a skill I believe our world desperately needs.

 And while I can’t speak for the whole world, I think I can reasonably speak for some of the people I interact with regularly: